Creamy Slow Cooker Potato Leek Soup (No Cream)

 - 3 tablespoons lemon juice

-- 2 tablespoons butter, or plant-based butter for vegan
+- 2 tablespoons butter (see notes for vegan)

 Instructions